Sergey Kara-Murza: Political views

 He criticized Prokhanov and Kurginyan.
-Vladimir Menshov described him as a "deep thinker", and "irresistibly logical".
+Vladimir Menshov described Sergey Kara-Murza as a "deep thinker", and "irresistibly logical".

+His works were recommended by Aleksandr Dugin.

 Personal life and death

 Kara-Murza was related to Vladimir A. Kara-Murza and Vladimir V. Kara-Murza, via his grandfather, Sergey Georgyevich Kara-Murza.

 According to his son, Kara-Murza died on the night of 17-18 October 2025.